vanadium-archive/physical-lock/README.md

 Access to the lock can be shared with other principals by blessing them with the _key_ blessing.
 Appropriate caveats may be added to this blessing to limit the scope of use.
-For e.g., the key `front-door/key` can be shared with a house guest for a limited period by extending it as `front-door/key/houseguest` with an expiration caveat.
+For e.g., the key `front-door:key` can be shared with a house guest for a limited period by extending it as `front-door:key:houseguest` with an expiration caveat.

 ## Device Discovery